 6. Setup fees

 Cloud software is supposed to be log-in-and-go.
-If they're charging £500 to set it up, either it's genuinely complicated (bad sign) or they're just taking your money (also bad sign).
+If they're charging £500 to set it up, either the product is genuinely complicated (bad sign) or they're just taking your money (also bad sign).

 Other costs that appear after you've committed:

-- Required hardware—their specific tablet, their card reader
+• Required hardware like their specific tablet or their card reader

 Ask: "What's the complete cost to get started?
 Every fee.
 Training, setup, hardware, migration.
 All of it."